Kartaverse/OpenDisplayXR/docs/guides/Monado_for_macOS.md

 ### CMAKE_C_COMPILER Compiler Issue

-When running cmake on macos, if you get the following error:
+When running cmake on macOS, if you get the following error:

 	-- The CXX compiler identification is unknown
 	CMake Error at CMakeLists.txt:22 (project):
 	  No CMAKE_C_COMPILER could be found.

 Try solving it by running:

 	sudo xcode-select --reset

 ### libopenxr_monado.dylib Compiling Issue